 So why am I telling you this?
 Well as human’s we all have attachment styles that are created in our childhood and then later in life applied to our adult relationships.
 The majority of us will keep the same attachment style throughout our lives, but some of us due to life experiences (for example abuse in a relationship) will change our attachment style.

-I strongly believe that understanding what attachment is, and learning our attachment styles is fundamental to relationship success, either with a partner or alone.
-For me, this is information that should be taught to everyone and I didn’t want others to go through the same painful process I had to get to this understanding.
-Thankfully with a lot of research, I have put together strategies to help anyone who is insecure in their attachment.
+I strongly believe that understanding what attachment is and learning our attachment styles is fundamental to relationship success, either with a partner or alone.
+For me, this is information that should be taught to everyone, and I didn’t want others to go through the same painful process I had to get to this understanding.
+Thankfully with a lot of research, I have put together strategies to help anyone insecure in their attachment.

 If you are struggling then I have good news.
-I am launching a training course this spring in attachment styles that is perfect for anyone who wants a deeper insight into how they relate to others, whether you are currently single or in a relationship.
-Please sign up for our pre-launch here and we will notify you as soon as our training is launched
+I have launched a training course in attachment styles that are perfect for anyone who wants a deeper insight into how they relate to others, whether you are currently single or in a relationship.
+Enroll here!